TristanItoh/coolest-board-evr/README.md

 The coolest board evr is... the coolest board ever.
 There is nothing to back this claim.
 It's a 4 key macropad with KMK firmware.

 ## CAD
 Made out of two pieces, a bottom and top.
-Fits together using M3 Bolts (I think)
+Fits together using M3 Bolts (I think).
+Green rectangle is the PCB

 ![Screenshot 2025-06-06 163113](https://github.com/user-attachments/assets/6d35c959-942d-4a7e-abdc-0e40648d4b7a)